 You can see our recommended settings for HDR here.

 This TV has decent color volume.
-P3 coverage is good, but unfortunately, the X950G cannot produce saturated colors well and cannot fill out the entire gamut well.
+DCI P3 coverage is good, but unfortunately, it can't produce saturated colors well and can't fill out the entire gamut well.
 Coverage of the Rec 2020 color space is only mediocre.